An Alternating Direction Method for Total Variation Denoising: The Alternating Direction Augmented Lagrangian Method

-The versatility and simple form of ADAL have attracted much attention from a wide array of research fields. \cite{wen2010alternating} applies ADAL to solve semidefinite programming problems.
-In signal processing/reconstruction, ADAL is applied to sparse and low-rank recovery, where nuclear norm minimization is involved \cite{lin2010augmented, yuan2009sparse}, and the $l_1$-regularized problems in compressed sensing \cite{yang2009alternating}.
-ADAL-based algorithms (SALSA and C-SALSA) \cite{afonso2010fast, afonso2009augmented} have also been proposed to solve a number of image processing tasks, such as image impainting and deblurring.
-In machine learning, ADAL and IAL-based methods have been successfully applied to the structured-sparsity estimation problems \cite{qin2011structured}.
+The versatility and simple form of ADAL have attracted much attention from a wide array of research fields.
+ADAL has been applied to solve group sparse optimization problems in \cite{deng2011group}, semidefinite programming problems in \cite{wen2010alternating} and matrix completion problems with nonnegative factors in \cite{xu2012alternating}.
+In signal processing/reconstruction, ADAL has been applied to sparse and low-rank recovery, where nuclear norm minimization is involved \cite{lin2010augmented, yuan2009sparse, shen2011augmented}, and to the $l_1$-regularized problems in compressed sensing \cite{yang2009alternating}.
+ADAL-based algorithms have also been proposed to solve a number of image processing tasks, such as image inpainting and deblurring (SALSA and C-SALSA) \cite{afonso2010fast, afonso2009augmented, almeida2012deconvolving,tao2009alternating}, motion segmentation and reconstruction \cite{ramani2012splitting,zappella11simul}, in addition to denoising \cite{afonso2010fast,goldstein2009split,figueiredo2010restoration,steidl2010removing}.
+In machine learning, ADAL and IAL-based methods have been successfully applied to structured-sparsity estimation problems \cite{qin2011structured} as well as many others \cite{boyd2010distributed}.